ratherlongname/home-server/README.md

 on small single board computers like my RPi.
 It also uses dialog boxes, so I won't have to remember command line commands any more than I need to.

 I also won't connect the RPi to any keyboard or monitor.
-It will always be headless.
+But, I've installed a desktop environment just in case I do need it.

 Setup DietPi
 ------------